ECO-CANOE TOUR ($75 per person) NEW SINCE 2023!!!

 Frenchman’s creek- so you can say you canoed on the world’s most powerful river!
 The creek "S bends" its way through secondary growth forest and several wetland features.
-Being so close to the Niagara River, an internationally listed "Important Bird Area", the bird viewing opportunities here are abundant, including great egrets, kingfishers, bald eagles and wild turkey.
+Being so close to the Niagara River, an internationally listed "Important Bird Area", the bird viewing opportunities here are outstanding, including great egrets, kingfishers, bald eagles and wild turkey.
 We also get up close to a beaver lodge and may see the rare spotted gar fish.
 The calm creek is explored upstream until we run out of room or water depth, where we can stop on the bank to soak up some sun before paddling back out.

 Flowing from the wetlands of Stevensville down to the mighty Niagara River, Black Creek is a natural and